CalinRadoni/ESP32RMT/README.md

 This implementation uses the RMT driver from `ESP-IDF`.

-It can be used to control any of the eight channelsssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss sssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss
+It can be used to control any of the eight channels of the RMT module.

 ## Dependencies